ka839-ship-it/kripaamarnath-langgraph-mat496/Assignment 6/README.md

   .Graph Structure and Node Name Changes (Cells 5, 7, 9, 11)
   .LLM and Embedding Model Changes (Cell 13)
   .Example Questions (Cells 17, 20)

+Sub-graphs
+Sub-graphs is an important controlability topic.
+Sub-graphs allow you to create and manage different states within different parts of your graph.
+The key concept is to undrstand how the sub-graphs communicate with the entry graphs and that is done by overlapping keys.
+  -Tweaking
+  .Included the HuggingFaceEmbeddings import in cell 4 .Replaced generic dummy logs with more varied and descriptive Log entries, including distinct successful and failed scenarios, to better      illustrate the graph's processing capabilities.